Bill Self: Kansas

 Kansas hired Self as head coach in 2003.
 He took over for Roy Williams who left for his former team, North Carolina, after KU lost the 2003 National Championship game to Syracuse.
 In his first season at Kansas, Self led the Jayhawks to the Elite Eight in the NCAA tournament, where they fell to Georgia Tech.
 In August 2008, Self signed a new 10-year contract guaranteeing him $3 million annually, making him the second-highest-paid coach in college basketball at the time, following Florida's Billy Donovan.

 Between 2007 and 2011, Self's KU teams won 165 games, an average of 33.0 wins a year, passing Mike Krzyzewski of Duke (164 wins, 32.8 a year from 1998 to 2002) and Jerry Tarkanian of UNLV (163 wins, 32.6 a year from 1987 to 1991) for the highest 5-year win total of any men's basketball coach in Division I history.

 In the 2010–11 season, Self led the Jayhawks past North Carolina to end the season at number 2 on the all-time wins list, trailing leader Kentucky by 14 games (List of teams with the most victories in NCAA Division I men's college basketball).
 The Jayhawks entered the 2012 NCAA tournament as a #2-seed in the Midwest Regional and ultimately lost in the championship game to Kentucky 67–59.
 The Jayhawks concluded the year with a 32–7 record, and Self was named the Naismith Coach of the Year.
 On November 18, 2016, after an 86–65 win over Siena, Self passed Ted Owens for most wins at Allen Fieldhouse with 207.
 On December 6, 2016, Self achieved his 600th win with a 105–62 win over UMKC.
 He is the 9th fastest coach in NCAA history to win 600 games.
 On February 18, 2017, Self was announced as one of 14 finalists named from over 100 candidates to be inducted into the Naismith Memorial Basketball Hall of Fame in his first year of eligibility.
 The inductees were announced April 3 prior to the National Championship game.
-Under Bill Self, the Kansas Jayhawks set the NCAA record for most consecutive conference regular-season titles in college basketball history with 14 straight Big 12 titles.
-That streak ran from the 2004-05 season through the 2017-18 season.
-It surpassed the former record held by UCLA who won 13 straight Pacific-8 (Pac-8) conference titles from 1967 to 1979 under coach John Wooden.
+Under Bill Self, the Kansas Jayhawks tied the NCAA record for most consecutive conference regular-season titles in college basketball history with 13 straight Big 12 titles.
+That streak ran from the 2004-05 season through the 2016-17 season.
+Although Self and the Jayhawks won the Big 12 regular-season conference title again in 2017-2018, this win no longer counts towards the all-time record.
+In 2023, due to recruiting violations, 15 of the Jayhawks wins from the 2017–18 season, their Final Four appearance, Big 12 regular season title, and Big 12 Tournament title were all vacated by the NCAA.